innabelaya/test-project/QuickStart.en.md

 ### Modifying BEMHTML

 You need an additional HTML element – a container – to center the page.
-It is not necessary that you need to create an additional block.
+It is not necessary to create a specific block for it.
 The more correct way rather be to modify a **page** block's template at a `desktop.blocks` redefinition level.
 This template will generate an output HTML for the entire page.

 We are going to use [BEMHTML](http://bem.info/libs/bem-core/2.0.0/bemhtml/reference/) as a template language.